Israel's Son

-"Israel's Son" is a song by Australian rock band Silverchair, released on 12 April 1995 as the third single from their debut album, Frogstomp (1995).
-It was included on Silverchair's The Best Of: Volume 1 compilation album, released on 13 November 2000.
-A live video recording of "Israel's Son" at the Sydney Royal Easter Show was included on the bonus DVD with the Frogstomp: 20th Anniversary Deluxe Edition remaster, released on 27 March 2015.

-In April 2022, The Guardian ranked "Israel's Son" at number 8 on their "The 25 best Silverchair songs – sorted" list.
+"Israel's Son" is a song by Australian rock band Silverchair.
+It was released as the third single from their debut studio album, Frogstomp (1995).
+The song was included on the band's first compilation album, The Best Of: Volume 1 (2000).
+In April 2022, The Guardian ranked "Israel's Son" at No. 8 on their "The 25 best Silverchair songs – sorted" list.

 Origin

 Vocalist and guitarist Daniel Johns said about the song in an interview with Request Magazine in November 1995:

 That [song] was about an execution I saw on tele.
 I got this video of an execution, and I just saw it, and I was watching it one night, and I had a dream about it, and I woke up and thought, 'Oh yeah, that's pretty cool', and I wrote a song about it.

 Music video

 A music video, directed by Nigel Dick, was made for the song, with filming taking place at Rancho Maria in Canyon Country, California on 19 December 1995.